openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 information, structure, and relationships (such as sequence) that is conveyed through presentation, make sure the same information, structure, and relationships can be programmatically determined or are available in text.
+HTML is an ideal format in which to publish course content, because it provides semantic elements with implied roles, states, and properties.
+Users of assistive technologies rely on such semantic elements to effectively and efficiently consume and navigate content.
+Publish your content in HTML whenever possible.

-Make sure your course content does not rely solely on sensory characteristics such as shape, size, visual location, orientation, or sound, to be understood by learners.
+Make sure your course content does not rely solely on sensory characteristics such as shape, size, visual location, orientation, or sound to be understood by learners.

 ======================================================